 Kimi no (君の)

 Usually held during the second half of the streaming, is a complete improvisation corner.
 Paprika plays the piano and Comp sings random things (he usually gets suggestions from fans’ comments).
 These improvisations are always called “Kimi no…” (君の…, your…).
-This corner is present ever since the first Utau Namahousou and gained a lot of success among fans, at the point Butaotome dedicated some livestreams entirely to the Kimi nos and distributed some homemade cds at minor events/liveshows.
+This corner is present ever since the first Utau Namahousou and gained a lot of success among fans, at the point Butaotome dedicated some livestreams entirely to the Kimi nos and distributed some homemade CDs at minor events/lives.

 In the past Butaotome occasionally had some livestreams, where the four members talked about stuff etc. There were also livestreams where Ranko no Ane was working on the cover art/booklet for the upcoming albums, but that’s another story.
 Then, they decided to make them as a weekly stream, and the “Butaotome Utau Namahousou” (豚乙女歌う生放送, roughly translatable as “Butaotome singing broadcast”) was created in November 2013.
 All the four members were there and, like today, they talked about the latest news, announced things if there were any and had fun.
 They often also played 2 songs picked from their vast repertoire (usually a Touhou arrange and an original) in a short and acoustic version.
 The livestream got its “renewal” around the end of May 2016, with just Comp, Paprika and the green screen.
 A new music-related corner was introduced: the “Paprika’s piano corner”.
 In this corner, a vocal album was picked and a quick poll was created.
 The most voted song would have been played by Paprika the week after in a piano instrumental version, along with another song chosen by the cat herself from the same album.
 All the main Touhou vocal albums up until Paradise Lost were covered in chronological order, plus the five original albums in between.
 This corner also served as the basis for Neko no Anmin DISC.
 After four years and 170 numbered livestreams, the Utau Namahousou format was abandoned in September 2017.